Filtered Fukaya categories: Introduction

 \subsection{Main results}

 Let $(M,\omega)$ be a closed or convex at infinity symplectic manifold, and denote by $\mathcal{L}^*(M)$ a family of closed Lagrangian submanifolds of $M$ belonging to some class $*$ (e.g. $*=m$ for monotone Lagrangians, $*=w\text{-}ex$ for weakly exact Lagrangians, $*=ex$ for exact Lagrangians).
 In this paper we will work with monotone Lagrangians, but our construction works for weakly exact Lagrangians and exact Lagrangians in Lioville manifolds too.\\ We will refer to the model of the Fukaya category developed in Seidel's book \cite{Seidel2008FukayaTheory} as the \textit{standard model for the Fukaya category of $M$} (see also e.g. \cite{Biran2013LagrangianI, Biran2014LagrangianCategories, Biran2021LagrangianCategories} for this model adapted to the monotone setting).
 In this standard model, morphisms sets are Floer complexes $CF(L,L')$ where $L,L'\in \mathcal{L}^*(M)$ and the $A_\infty$-maps are defined for any $d\geq 1$ and any tuple $(L_0,\ldots, L_d)$ of Lagrangians in $\mathcal{L}^*(M)$ by counting Hamiltonian perturbed pseudoholomorphic polygons with Lagrangian boundary conditions, so-called Floer polygons.
 The representatives of homological units are constructed by counting Floer `$1$-gons'.
 The action functional (defined in Section \ref{wfs}) induces an increasing real filtration on Floer complexes, that is a choice of subspaces $CF^{\leq \alpha}(L,L')$ for any $\alpha \in \R$ such that It is well-known that $\mu_1$ preserves the above defined filtration, while in general higher order maps do not, and representatives of the units lie at positive filtration levels (cfr. \cite{Biran2021LagrangianCategories}).
 Our main result, Theorem \ref{mainthm}, asserts that it is possible to construct a model for the Fukaya category admitting filtration-preserving $A_\infty$-maps as well as units lying in filtration level $\leq 0$.
-The following is a rough version of our main result. \begin{theorem} Let $\varepsilon >0$.
-There is a class $E^\varepsilon_\text{reg}$ of perturbation data, which depends on $\varepsilon$, such that associated to any $p\in E^\varepsilon_\text{reg}$ there is a \textit{strictly} unital \textit{filtered }$A_\infty$-category $\mathcal{F}uk(M;p)$, whose set of objects is $\mathcal{L}^*(M)$ and which is quasi-equivalent to the standard Fukaya category. \end{theorem}
+The following is a rough version of our main result. \begin{theorem} There is a non-empty space $E_\text{reg}$ of perturbation data such that associated to any $p\in E_\text{reg}$ there is a \textit{strictly} unital and \textit{filtered }$A_\infty$-category $\mathcal{F}uk(M;p)$, whose set of objects is $\mathcal{L}^*(M)$ and whose filtered structure is induced by the action functional.
+When ignoring filtrations this $A_\infty$-category is quasi-equivalent to the standard Fukaya category via an $A_\infty$-functor which is the identity on objects. \end{theorem}